 Electronics lab

 The electronics laboratory has equipment for designing, producing and analysing electronic circuits.
-It has equipment for measuring and supplying both analogue and digital electronics, as well as tools for producing plain two-layer printed circuit board for prototyping.
+It has equipment for measuring and testing both analogue and digital electronics, as well as tools for producing plain two-layer printed circuit board for prototyping.

 The laboratory is used for research, teaching and making prototypes in connection with student projects.